 IOIA also offers an annual Organic Community Initiative Scholarship (OCIS), which provides full tuition for an IOIA-sponsored basic organic inspector training during the following year.
 It is awarded to an individual on the basis of need and their potential to have a positive impact on their regional organic community.
 The Organic Community Initiative Scholarship is only open to applicants from outside of the US or Canada.
 Applicants can choose to attend any basic IOIA-sponsored training.
 The Scholarship pays for tuition, room and board but does not cover transportation or other expenses.

-2017 Andrew Rutherford Scholarship Recipient - Craig Shroyer
+2018 Andrew Rutherford Scholarship Recipient - Debra Kiliru, North Carolina USA

 The Deadline for returning Scholarship applications is October 1.

 Scholarship recipients are notified by December 15.